Post Traumatic Stress Disorder (PTSD)

 According to the Canadian Mental Health Association, “post-traumatic stress disorder (PTSD) is a mental illness.
-It often involves exposure to trauma from single events that involve death or the threat of death or serious injury.
-PTSD may also be linked to ongoing emotional trauma, such as abuse in a relationship.”
+It involves exposure to trauma involving death or the threat of death, serious injury, or sexual violence.”

 The FirstRespondersFirst website states “Being affected by these types of events is normal, however if the thoughts or memories of these events start to seriously affect the life of the person long after the event, that person could be experiencing PTSD.”